pomme-clic/s-money-documentation/docs/usecases/cards/operations/OnlineCardOperations.md

 ## Card Authorization expiration

-The card authorization -if not settled- will expire after 7 days in most cases.
+The card authorization -if not settled- will expire after 10 days in most cases.
 Some card authorization for specific MCC (hotels, car rent, ..) can last up to 31 days before they expire if no capture is performed on operation.
+Withdrawals expire after 21 days.

 ```mermaid
 sequenceDiagram